Down and Out in Sedona:

 With a focus on the city's socioeconomic issues such as subminimum-wage jobs and the lack of affordable housing and proper medical care, Rourke reveals the flip side of "the most beautiful place in America" [USA Today, 2003] -- the one most Sedona tourists never get to see -- the one that often falls into the cracks of its red rocks.

-Rourke rides with the city's trash collectors, burns toast with its breakfast waitresses, visits the working poor in trailer parks and flushes toilets with Sedona janitors to tell their tales and their side of life in Sedona.
+Rourke rides with the city's trash collectors, burns toast with its breakfast waitresses, visits the working poor in trailer parks, flushes toilets with janitors -- and of course, sits on corners with homeless persons -- to tell their tales and their side of life in Sedona.